 Treatment and Potential Complications

-Treatment of this condition includes a procedure called ‘arytenoid lateralization’ (tieback).
-A specialist (surgeon) would perform this procedure as this procedure requires advanced training to perform.
+Treatment of this condition includes a procedure called ‘arytenoid lateralization’ (tieback), a surgery typically preformed by a specialist.
 In this procedure, one of the affected cartilages is tied laterally so it permanently remains open, yielding a decreased chance of respiratory distress.
 However, because the airways are opened, the patient cannot protect its airway as desired, so there is an increased risk of the patient contracting aspiration pneumonia.
-However, with proper management of this disease, the patient can live a normal healthy life.
+However, with proper management of this disease the patient can live a normal healthy life.